 A quick search on the internet will leave you spoilt for choice – there are lots at all sorts of prices.
 Most are whip type aerials – stainless thin rods around 50 cm long .There are also stubby types, short – 140mm and pliable.

-A frequently asked question that we receive is “should I mount my AIS aerial on the mast?” based quite correctly on the fact that as VHF is line of sight – higher is better.
-Whilst this undoubtable true there are reasons why an AIS aerial can be mounted low down:
+A frequently asked question that we receive is “should I mount my AIS aerial on the top of the mast?” based quite correctly on the fact that as VHF is line of sight – higher is better.
+Whilst this is undoubtable true there are reasons why an AIS aerial can be mounted low down:

 First, as leisure boat users the vessels we most want to know about and to avoid are the commercials.
 Now, they have their own AIS aerial high up on their superstructure so already line of site between our small boat and the super tanker is likely better than between two yachts with aerials mounted on 30 foot masts.

 Second, and this is a very important factor to keep in mind, AIS is a close up collision avoidance system so being able to see vessels 20 miles away isn’t necessary, although it does have some novelty and interest value.
 The vessels that you want to see and to see your own boat will be close up so no need for long distance transmission and reception to the horizon.